-Proposed stipulations and decisions are mailed to each Board member for his or her vote.
+Proposed stipulations and decisions are mailed to each Board Member for their vote.
 For stipulations, a background memorandum from the assigned deputy attorney general accompanies the mail ballot.
-A five calendar day deadline generally is given for the mail ballots for stipulations and proposed decisions to be completed and returned to the Board's office.
+A five-calendar day deadline generally is given for the mail ballots for stipulations and proposed decisions to be completed and returned to the Board's office.

-Holding Disciplinary Cases for Board Meetings (Board Policy)
+Holding Disciplinary Cases for Board Meetings

-When voting on mail ballots for proposed disciplinary decisions or stipulations, a Board member may wish to discuss a particular aspect of the decision or stipulation before voting.
+When voting on mail ballots for proposed disciplinary decisions or stipulations, a Board Member may wish to discuss a particular aspect of the decision or stipulation before voting.
 If this is the case, the ballot must be marked "hold for discussion," and the reason for the hold must be provided on the mail ballot.
 This allows staff the opportunity to prepare information being requested.